Coldstream Mill: The millers

-John Andrew is listed in 1782 as the heir to John Miller, his grandfather, miller in Coldstream.
-In 1810, the mill passed to William Fulton of Beith, who sold it 1815 to David Kerr, a merchant of Beith and Andrew Gibson, baker.
-William Caldwell then purchased the mill and it remained with the Caldwell family for the next hundred years.
-Thomas Caldwell was the miller in 1841, but by 1871 Thomas is farming and the miller is Robert Jack.
+John Andrew is listed in 1782 as the heir to John Miller, his grandfather, a miller in Coldstream.
+In 1810, the mill passed to William Fulton of Beith, who sold it in 1815 to David Kerr, a merchant of Beith, and Andrew Gibson, a baker.
+William Caldwell then purchased the mill, and it remained with the Caldwell family for the next hundred years.
+Thomas Caldwell was the miller in 1841, but by 1871 Thomas was farming, and the miller was Robert Jack.
 David Fergie was the miller in 1881, Thomas having retired.
-By 1891 Robert Jack became the miller again and the sons of Thomas, William and Thomas, were the owners.
+By 1891, Robert Jack became the miller again and the sons of Thomas, William and Thomas, were the owners.

-In 1921 the Smith family bought the mill from Thomas Caldwell, Joseph Smith was the miller from 1911 until 1954.
+In 1921, the Smith family bought the mill from Thomas Caldwell, Joseph Smith was the miller from 1911 until 1954.
 Andrew Smith, son of Joseph, then worked Coldstream Mill until 1991 when he suffered a stroke.
 Joseph had been a ploughman, however he had cousins who were millers at Perceton and Cunninghamhead mills.

 Workings details

-Marked on old maps as a corn mill, after being enlarged, Coldstream Mill was mainly involved in preparing animal feed or meal, grinding linseed cake, beans, maize and barley.
+Marked on old maps as a corn mill, after being enlarged, Coldstream Mill was mainly involved in preparing animal feed or meals, grinding linseed cake, beans, maize and barley.
 The mill had three sets of millstones, usually with two working whilst one was being dressed, that is serviced and sharpened, on a three week cycle.
 The Marshal family, blacksmiths at nearby Gateside, annealed the tools used to dress the stones.
 The millstones could be operated as a set of three, two or only a single set of stones.
 The mill never had an electricity supply and never needed any auxiliary power by steam or diesel engine due to the large mill pond and the plentiful water supply.

-Generally the animal feed was delivered by train to Lugton station from Glasgow Docks and then carried to Coldstream by cart.
+Generally, the animal feed was delivered by train to Lugton station from Glasgow Docks and then carried to Coldstream by cart.
 The finished meal was delivered by donkey cart to local farms as required.
-During WW2 the mill was in full time operation.
+During WW2 the mill was in full-time operation.

-A small copse of mature trees were a long term feature that was necessary to prevent the wooden buckets and lining from warping in the heat of the summer months when the mill was inactive due to the plentiful summer pastures and therefore meal feed demand was low.
+A small copse of mature trees was a long-term feature that was necessary to prevent the wooden buckets and lining from warping in the heat of the summer months when the mill was inactive due to the plentiful summer pastures and therefore, meal feed demand was low.